-- Complete an interview with the Site Coordinator and additional staff as required to determine whether there is an appropriate internship position available for you.
+- Complete an interview with the Volunteer Coordinator and additional staff as required to determine whether there is an appropriate internship position available for you.

 - Once you complete an interview and accept an offer, the IRC will conduct a background check.
 Your internship placement will only be confirmed after your background check is cleared.